Preparing for Spring 2022 Resource Round-up

 Center for Teaching staff are organizing teaching workshops and conversations on teaching for August, with most occurring before classes start.
 Topics include flipping the classroom, teaching for wellbeing, inclusive teaching, and strategies for class participation.

-See the August 2021 events page for the full list of sessions.
+See the CFT events page for the full list of sessions.

 Online Course Development Resource Site